SAP-archive/hana-python-securestore/README.md

-# hana-python-securestore
+# Python example of HANA SecureStore API
-Multi-Target Application Python example of interfacing with the HANA Secure Store API
+Multi-Target Application Python example of interfacing with the HANA SecureStore API

 ## Description